Bad Bunny: 2020–2021: YHLQMDLG, Las que no iban a salir, and El Último Tour Del Mundo

 In July 2020, he appeared on the first digital cover of Playboy magazine as the first man to appear on the cover solo other than the magazine's founder, Hugh Hefner.
 The cover was shot by photographer Stillz in Miami, Florida, and the magazine includes a feature article entitled "Bad Bunny Is Not Playing God."
 He also received the ASCAP Latin award for Songwriter of the Year.
-The following month, his song "Pero Ya No" appeared in an advertisement for politician Joe Biden's 2020 United States presidential election campaign.
-On September 20, 2020, Bad Bunny performed a surprise, live (via his YouTube channel and Uforia), free concert from atop a flatbed truck that looked like a subway car going through the streets of New York and ended at Harlem Hospital.
+In August, his song "Pero Ya No" appeared in an advertisement for politician Joe Biden's 2020 United States presidential election campaign.

+On September 20, 2020, Bad Bunny performed a surprise, live (via his YouTube channel and Uforia), free concert from atop a flatbed truck that looked like a subway car going through the streets of New York and ended at Harlem Hospital Center.
 In October 2020, Bad Bunny released the single "Dakiti", with Jhayco, which topped the Billboard Global 200 and reached number five on the US Hot 100.
 The song is included on his third studio album, El Último Tour Del Mundo, which was released on November 27, 2020, and was described as a personal and ambitious record.
 It became the first all-Spanish language album to reach number one on the Billboard 200.

-Bad Bunny and YHLQMDLG respectively became Spotify's most-streamed artist and album globally in 2020.
-It marked the first time a non-English language music artist topped the year-end list, with a The Guardian article considering him "the world's biggest pop star" for his streaming numbers.
+Bad Bunny and YHLQMDLG became Spotify's most-streamed artist and album globally in 2020, respectively.
+It marked the first time a non-English language music artist topped the year-end list, with The Guardian considering him "the world's biggest pop star" for his streaming numbers.
 The album received the Grammy Award for Best Latin Pop or Urban Album at the 63rd Annual Grammy Awards.
 On February 20, 2021, Bad Bunny performed "La Noche de Anoche" with Rosalía and "Te Deseo Lo Mejor" on Saturday Night Live, hosted by Regé-Jean Page, as well as appearing in the pre-recorded musical sketches "Loco" and "Sea Shanty".
 On the US Billboard Hot 100, Bad Bunny's next single "Yonaguni" became his fourth top 10 entry and first with no accompanying acts.
 He was also cast in David Leitch-directed film Bullet Train, starring Brad Pitt.